 How do you use your phone as a hotspot?

-A good question, but at times, the procedure is dependent on the phone, provider, and operating system.
+A good question, but the procedure is dependent on the phone, provider, and operating system.
 Fortunately, Verizon and CIO both feature guides on how to transform your phone into a hotspot.

 The typical Android version is as follows: